nodeca/nodeca/docs/specs/skin_system.md

 (!)
 Skinner does NOT depends on template engine.
 It allows proper merge, override & patch of skin sources:

 - templates override / add / patch
-- binaries add / override (useful for skin images, smiles)
+- binaries add / override (useful for images, smiles)
 - CLI tool to test consistency

 We suppose, that skins sources are placed in file system, and located in several directories.
 That allows easy deployment of your modifications with `git push`.
-Keep your custom modifications/extentions in separate filders, then build final result from several paths with skinner!
+Keep your custom modifications/extentions in separate folders, then build final result from several paths with skinner!

+Typical skinner use scenario:

+- you run node process
+- skinner scans provided paths, finds skins / modifications, calculates build rules
+- skinner generates skin resources:
+  - copy static files to public directory, according to defined rules in skin configs
+  - make transformations on template files
+  - write down final templates to defined paths, or return them as hash
+- your script compiles returned templates (optional)
+- run listen loop

+Benefits:

+- easy maintenance/deployment/testing.
+All in small independent repos, node-style :)
+- simple dependencies testing, with detailed log & statistics
+- joined templates instead of multiple peaces - better rendering speed

 Skin source
 ===========